 How much does life coaching cost?

 The cost of life coaching significantly varies from coach to coach.
 According to the International Coaching Federation, the average cost per hour is above $200 per session.
 Executive coaching, business coaching, and high end life coaches tend to sell what they consider “packages” for quarterly coaching.

 Packaged coaching is offered in 12 week increments (one hour of coaching per week + designated homework) and can reach as high as $15,000 per quarter.
 Most coaches only include face to face sessions or video sessions in their packages – texting is typically not considered a traditional form of life coaching.

-Blush Online Life Coaching starts our pricing out at $79/mo for video sessions or journals, which is far and away less expensive than the standard pricing for life coaching.
-In order to offer affordable pricing to clients, we offer 30-minute video sessions.
+Blush Life Coaching starts our pricing out at $99/mo, which is far and away less expensive than the standard pricing for life coaching.

 Who is the best life coach for me?

 The best life coach for you is the coach who lifts you out of feeling “stuck” and shakes you into a new reality of hope.
 It is essential for you to feel safe, secure, relaxed, and free from judgment during your sessions.
 There will be tough times – self-improvement is not easy – but you should feel a positive net value after the first few months of working with a new coach.
 It’s worth to note that creating a relationship based off of trust and mutual respect cannot and will not happen overnight.
 These relationships take at least four weeks to develop, so patience is essential when entering into a new coaching relationship.

 It’s also encouraged to research your life coach’s experience.
 There are many different ways to become a life coach, and some of the paths are more challenging than others.
 Not every coach follows the same procedures to reach their goals – and it’s important that you are aware of the different possibilities.